5400 hours of

 - In-School Hours: Monday to Thursday – 7:00 am to 3:30 pm, Fridays – 7:00 am to 1:00 pm

-- Completion: Once 5400 hours are obtained students must write a Certificate of Qualification exam at the Ministry of Advanced Education and Skills Development ($100 cost per exam) – passing will entitle the full journeyperson wage of $27.81 + full benefits
+- Completion: Once 5400 hours are obtained students must write a Certificate of Qualification exam at the Ministry of Training, Colleges and Universities ($100 cost per exam) – passing will entitle the full journeyperson wage of $27.81 + full benefits

 - Proof of Canadian Status: Need to provide Permanent Resident Card, Canadian Birth Certificate OR a valid Canadian Passport